STPA for Learning-Enabled Systems: A Survey and A New Practice: STPA for LESs: A Survey

 \paragraph{Modification of the Method} While STPA can be directly applied on LESs, due to the intricacy of LESs, many studies advocate combining STPA with other safety analysis methods, e.g., the aforementioned STPA-sec and STPA-priv, the combined use of STPA and \gls{CAST} \cite{abdulkhaleq2015xstampp}, a hybrid method for assessing system reliability combines STPA and Success Likelihood Index Method (SLIM) \cite{AHN2022112643}, and the combination of STPA with \gls{UFoI-E} \cite{guzman2021comparative}, \gls{Bowtie} \cite{bensaci2020stpa}, \gls{FTA} \cite{bensaci2020new} and multilevel run-time monitors \cite{10.1007/978-3-031-14835-4_11}.
 It is also feasible to integrate STPA with hierarchical modelling approaches for intricate systems \cite{9a073f7edfa248aaa88799b0116c480b,9282673}.
 STPA may jointly analyse with \gls{AHP} \cite{20.500.12210/59063} and \gls{SPN} \cite{BENSACI2023109138} respectively and recommend new safety requirements.
-The advancements have been made in the integration of STPA with domain-specfic safety frameworks for autonomous vehicles and ships, such as \cite{9582542,DGHAYM2021105139,ZHOU2021108569}.
+The advancements have been made in the integration of STPA with domain-specific safety frameworks for autonomous vehicles and ships, e.g. \cite{9582542,DGHAYM2021105139,ZHOU2021108569}.
+In \cite{DAKWAT2018130}, STPA is combined with model checking to offer a formal and unambiguous representation of the analysed system.
+How STPA can make use of Large Language Models like ChatGPT was firstly investigated in \cite{qi2023safety}.

 \paragraph{Derivatives of the Analysis} Typically, the final step of STPA is to propose safety requirements as a solution to hazards identified.
 In our survey, it has come to our attention that more diverse use of STPA has been documented.
 Specifically, corresponding test cases can be created and different results can be obtained by testing the LESs in varying environments \cite{sharma_et_al:OASIcs:2019:10338,KHASTGIR2021107610,refId0}.
 Safety issues can be pinpointed at the system architecture design level, thus mitigation strategies based on new architecture can be derived from STPA \cite{9582542,ABDULKHALEQ201741}.
-STPA is also in the spotlight of comparative studies \cite{bensaci2020stpa,guzman2021comparative,10.1115/1.4051940} along with other well-established safety analysis methods.